deepmedic/deepmedic/documentation/README.md

 Note-1: This option **does not** re-initialize the trainable weights of the model.
 Only the optimization's state.

-Note-2: This reset of the optimizer needs to be done only at the very beginning of the refinement session!
+Note-2: This reset is needed **only at the very beginning of the refinement** session.
 If the session is interrupted after a few epochs, do not use `-resetOptimizer` again when you continue it with another `-train` command!
-Your training will never finish this way!
+Your training will never finish this way...

-Note-3: You can also specify layers you'd wish to be fixed and not get fine-tuned.
+Note-3: You can also specify **layers you wish to be fixed** and not get fine-tuned.
 For this, check the parameters `layersToFreeze` in the training config file of DeepMedic.

 **Training Parameters**